Changelog

 Be careful with mass upgrades though, especially if you’re running a device with limited memory.
 You might end up even bricking your device.

-opkg install batctl kmod-batman-adv wpad-mesh-openssl
+opkg install batctl-full kmod-batman-adv wpad-mesh-mbedtls

 Make sure there are no error messages and if there are, troubleshoot them before proceeding.